Cultureword: Black and Asian Writers Conference

-In association with the Manchester Literature Festival, Commonword holds the biannual Black and Asian Writers Conference, which aims to highlight the lack of diversity within the publishing industry and encompasses a series of talks, workshops and interviews.
+In association with the Manchester Literature Festival, Cultureword holds the biannual Black and Asian Writers Conference, which aims to highlight the lack of diversity within the publishing industry and encompasses a series of talks, workshops and interviews.
 Among speakers featured in 2016 were Nii Parkes, Sandeep Parmar and JJ Bola, on wide-ranging topics that included "Writing in Translation: What makes for a good translation?", "Young Writers: How does Generation Y's writing differ from Generation X's?" and "Black and Dangerous: BAME representation of mental health in writing", the conference concluding with an event headlined by Lemn Sissay.

 Ghosts

-In 2011, Commonword launched Ghosts, a project funded by the National Heritage Lottery Fund to capture the social history of Manchester clubs in Moss Side and Hulme from the 1950 until the 1980s such as The Nile and The Reno.
+In 2011, Cultureword launched Ghosts, a project funded by the National Heritage Lottery Fund to capture the social history of Manchester clubs in Moss Side and Hulme from the 1950 until the 1980s such as The Nile and The Reno.

 Publications

-Commonword has previously published work by Rosie Garland, Lemn Sissay, Zahid Hussain and Sherry Ashworth.
+Cultureword has previously published work by Rosie Garland, Lemn Sissay, Zahid Hussain and Sherry Ashworth.

 Crocus Books

-Crocus is the publishing imprint of Commonword and Cultureword.
+Crocus is the Cultureword's publishing imprint.
 It publishes works of fiction and poetry written by authors from the northwest of England.

 Prizes and competitions

 Superheroes of Slam

-From the late 2000s Commonword ran Superheroes of Slam, a slam poetry competition for the Diké Omeje Slam Poetry Award.
+From the late 2000s Cultureword ran Superheroes of Slam, a slam poetry competition for the Diké Omeje Slam Poetry Award.
 Previous winners include Dominic Berry, Mark Mace Smith, Ben Mellor, Joy France and Paris Kaur.

-Commonword Children's Diversity Writing Prize
+Children's Diversity Writing Prize

-Commonword launched its annual Children's Diversity Writing Prize in 2011.
+Cultureword launched the annual Commonword Children's Diversity Writing Prize in 2011.